By Nanci Dixon

 - Freeze a few gallon or half-gallon jugs of water.
 Put a couple in the refrigerator to keep it cooler and leave a couple in the freezer.
 The fridge won’t run as much and will be able to have nice cool water as they melt.
 Note: Don’t fill jugs all the way to the top—leave expansion room.

 - Freeze food items and put them in the fridge to defrost.
 This helps keep the fridge cool, too.
-Try to only open the refrigerator door when absolutely necessary and try to take everything out at once.
+Try to only open the refrigerator door when absolutely necessary and try to take everything you need out at once.

 - Carry an extra 3-5 gallon clean jug to get water in if needed.